Khazars: Christianity

-Khazaria long served as a buffer state between the Byzantine empire and both the nomads of the northern steppes and the Umayyad empire, after serving as Byzantium's proxy against the Sasanian Persian empire.
+Khazaria long served as a buffer state between the Byzantine Empire and both the nomads of the northern steppes and the Umayyad Empire, after serving as Byzantium's proxy against the Sasanian Persian Empire.
 The alliance was dropped around 900.
 Byzantium began to encourage the Alans to attack Khazaria and weaken its hold on Crimea and the Caucasus, while seeking to obtain an entente with the rising Rus' power to the north, which it aspired to convert to Christianity.

 On Khazaria's southern flank, both Islam and Byzantine Christianity were proselytising great powers.
 Byzantine success in the north was sporadic, although Armenian and Albanian missions from Derbend built churches extensively in maritime Daghestan, then a Khazar district.
 Buddhism also had exercised an attraction on leaders of both the Eastern (552–742) and Western Qağanates (552–659), the latter being the progenitor of the Khazar state.
-In 682, according to the Armenian chronicle of Movsês Dasxuranc'i, the king of Caucasian Albania, Varaz Trdat, dispatched a bishop, Israyêl, to convert Caucasian "Huns" who were subject to the Khazars, and managed to convince Alp Ilut'uêr, a son-in-law of the Khazar qağan, and his army, to abandon their shamanising cults and join the Christian fold.
+In 682, according to the Armenian chronicle of Movsês Dasxuranc'i, the king of Caucasian Albania, Varaz Trdat, dispatched a bishop, Israyêl, to convert Caucasian "Huns" who were subject to the Khazars, and managed to convince Alp Ilut'uêr, a son-in-law of the Khazar khagan, and his army, to abandon their shamanising cults and join the Christian fold.
 (Note: Alp Ilut'uêr is a Turkish subordinate title (Golden 2007b).)

 The Arab Georgian martyr St Abo, who converted to Christianity within the Khazar kingdom around 779–80, describes local Khazars as irreligious.
 (Note: Golden and Shapira thinks the evidence from such Georgian sources renders suspect a conversion prior to this date (Golden 2007b; Shapira 2007b).)
 Some reports register a Christian majority at Samandar, (Note: Golden 2007b, reporting on al-Muqaddasi.) or Muslim majorities.
-(Note: During Islamic invasions, some groups of Khazars who suffered defeat, including a qağan, were converted to Islam (DeWeese 1994).)
+(Note: During Islamic invasions, some groups of Khazars who suffered defeat, including a khagan, were converted to Islam (DeWeese 1994).)

 Judaism

-The Khazar "Moses coin" found in the Spillings Hoard and dated c.
-837/8 CE (223 AH).
-It is inscribed with "Moses is the messenger of God" instead of the usual Muslim text "Muhammad is the messenger of God".
+The Khazar "Moses coin" from the Spillings Hoard is an example of a dirham motif dated to c.
+837/8 CE (223 AH) based on comparison with a different motif explicitly naming its origin in a Khazar workshop—as coins of this motif commonly imitate coins from different Abbasid mints down to the year.
+Its reverse replaces the standard Muslim legend "Muhammad is a messenger of God" with an expanded inscription: "Muhammad is a messenger of God, may God bless him and grant him peace; the Caliph al-Mahdi; Moses is a messenger of God."